avaneev/prvhash/README.md

 	lcg += Seed; // Add the internal entropy to the "lcg" variable (both random).
 Truncation is possible.

-Without external (message) entropy injections, the function can run for a prolonged time, generating pseudo-entropy without repetitions.
-When the external entropy is introduced, the function "shifts" into unrelated generator state.
+Without external (message) entropy injections, the function can run for a prolonged time, generating pseudo-entropy without much repetitions.
+When the external entropy is introduced, the function "shifts" into unrelated state.
 So, it can be said that the function "jumps" between a huge number of pseudo-random generators.
-Hash length affects the size of this "generator space", thus the function produces quality hashes for any required hash length.
+Hash length affects the size of this "generator space", permitting the function to produce quality hashes for any required hash length.

 ## Other ##